MtnBiker/bphealth/README.md

     "build:css": "sass ./app/assets/stylesheets/application.bootstrap.scss ./app/assets/builds/application.css --no-source-map --load-path=node_modules"
 to package.json.
 But I need to find out how to have this added

-Table is loading.
-Charts are not.
-Import is (still can't grab location.)

 All working in 7.0.0 which I couldn't make happen in original app.
-Still need to grap location of export.zip